n0nuser/n0nuser.github.io/content/posts/emailserver/index.md

 auth_mechanisms = plain login
 ```

 We must also check that SSL is enabled so that connections are encrypted.
-Gmail needs to have this enabled in order to use our mail server.
+Gmail needs to have this enabled to use our mail server.

 **/etc/dovecot/conf.d/10-ssl.conf** file.